knoffhoff/hms/hms-api/README.md

 When running on the HMS API locally for development and testing purposes, the AWS resources are mocked using [LocalStack](https://localstack.cloud/) inside of [Docker](https://docs.docker.com/get-started/).
 This allows for developers to work and test in a realistic environment without occurring any additional costs.

+## Application Structure

+The HMS-API is divided into three layers; [Handler](src/handler), [Service](src/service), [Repository](src/repository).
+Requests come into the Handler layer, they are passed to the Service layer for processing and then storage and retrieval of data is done in the Repository layer.
+Errors are thrown from within the Service and Repository layers and are handled in the Handler layer by use of the [handler-wrapper](src/handler/handler-wrapper.ts).

 ## Getting Started